 HOW TO MAKE A COMPLAINT

-You can make a complaint, or check to progress of an existing complaint, by contacting us by one of the following methods:
+You can make a complaint, or check the progress of an existing complaint, by contacting us by one of the following methods:

 - Email – firstname.lastname@example.org